geersch/nestjs-getting-started/docs/02-rest-api.md

 ## Project Structure

 Let's explore the structure of our NestJS application.
 The CLI created a project directory called `acme-api`.
-Open up the `acme-api` folder in VS Code.
+Open up the `acme-api` folder in VSCode.

 ```sh
 cd acme-api